 The first change is that DSOs get paid first.
 Congress moved these debts to the top of the payment list, and they are disbursed first before mortgage arrears (secured debt) or credit cards (unsecured debt).
 As such, it may be a three to five year plan, but since DSOs are paid first, the money is received much sooner than that.

 This is good for the payee, but not so good for the debtor in some instances.
 Attorneys fees for a chapter 13 are not cheap, and some attorneys offer to put a portion of them in the plan.
 However, since DSOs are paid before the fees, most lawyers are unwilling to wait that long to get paid.
-This can create a barrier to people seeking bankruptcy assistance that can ultimately help the payee get paid and the payor afford to do it.

 The second change is that DSOs must be kept current during the plan.
 In the past, people would file chapter 13 to pay a DSO arrearage, but then just get behind on current payments during the plan.
 Under the changes to the law, however, the debtor can be denied a discharge of all of his debts at the end of the plan if he or she is behind in payments without a darned good reason.